spelunky-fyi/Spel2-Soundbank-Tool/README.md

 Then the 392Mb .bank file will become a 55Mb .zip that's way easier to distribute !

+The audio quality seems to be lower when using this mode.
+Not everyone can hear it, but if it's bothering you the quality value can be changed at the beggining of the "Spel2_Repack_SuperComp.cmd" script.
+You can change the line "set audio-quality=1" to a higher value to try finding a better quality.
+The default quality is around 71, a higher value will not allow the music to be repacked because of the .FSB's size.

 # FSB Repack

 Before repacking the .FSB files into the Soundbank, you need to have the original Spelunky 2 Sounbank file.